Rules, Scoring & Classes

 3. After you cross the finish line STAY IN ORDER in the finish chute until your number is recorded.

-4. PLEASE slow down after the finish line and be sure you ride by the video camera.
+4. PLEASE slow down (but do not stop!) after the finish line, be sure the video camera sees you.

-5. If you do not finish the race, start or do all your laps please sign the DNF sheet.
+6. If you do not finish the race please sign the DNF sheet if you want your DNF points

 Information about number plates and timing chips